Davion Mitchell NBA Playoffs Player Props: Kings vs. Warriors

-Davion Mitchell will hope to make a difference for the Sacramento Kings at 8:00 PM on Friday versus the Golden State Warriors in the 2023 NBA Playoffs.
+The Sacramento Kings, Davion Mitchell included, take the court versus the Golden State Warriors at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.

-With prop bets available for Mitchell, let's break down some stats and trends to help you find good wagers.
+If you'd like to make predictions on Mitchell's performance, we break down his available prop bets, using stats and trends, below.

 Davion Mitchell Prop Bets vs. the Warriors